 “By 2024, three-quarters of large enterprises will be using at least four low-code development tools for both IT application development and citizen development initiatives.” - Gartner, 2020

-Forrester’s Rymer notes that low-code platforms “have the potential to greatly decrease the time needed to meet business requirements.
+Forrester’s Rymer notes that low-code development environments “have the potential to greatly decrease the time needed to meet business requirements.
 Current usage indicates that these platforms can propel software development to 10-times the speed of traditional processes.
 Faster development means more leeway to focus on design.”

 Read Case Studies of Alpha Software Customers Updating Legacy Systems with Low-Code App Development

-There are of course many other use cases beyond these three.
+There are of course many other low-code use cases beyond these three.
 Rymer says that low-code platforms “Harness the forces of shadow IT for good, not evil.
 To deal with gaps in app portfolios, tech-savvy business experts have long been known to take the issue into their own hands -- often doing more harm than good.
 Low-code can harness these ‘rogue IT activities by hosting them on managed platforms and adding guardrails to expand software delivery capacity.”

-Choosing the Best Low-Code Platform
+Choosing the Best Low-Code Development Platform